 The things that you probably will see in an Irish St. Patrick’s Day parade (alongside a bearded man in green dressed up as Saint Patrick) are heroic figures from our Irish myths like Cu Chulainn, or fearsome supernatural creatures from the old tales like the Morrigan, and kids dressed up as woodland fairies.
 It will be colorful community based festival; it will not be an epic pub-crawl after a military tattoo.

 So leave the green beer, neon shamrocks and Kiss me I’m Irish t-shirts at home, it drives us nuts.

-Interestingly one place where you can see the difference between how Ireland approaches St. Patrick’s Day versus how America does it is in the standoff between leprechauns and fairies.
+Interestingly, one place where you can see the difference between Ireland's approach to St. Patrick’s Day versus how America does it is in the standoff between leprechauns and fairies.

 From making mischief to out and out terrorizing your community and even stealing away your child, they were to be respected and stayed away from whenever possible.